 Rhianna /rhi-an-na/ [3 sylls.] as a girls' name.
 Rhianna's name origins are Welsh and Irish, and the meaning of Rhianna is "great queen, or goddess".
-Rhianna is a variant transcription of Rhiannon (Welsh).
+Rhianna is a variant form of Rhiannon (Welsh).
 Rhianna is also a derivative of Riane (Irish): feminine of Ryan.

 Rhianna is an uncommonly occurring first name for women.
 Rhianna is also an unusual surname for both adults and children.
 (2000 U.S. Census)

 Shown below is the baby name popularity of Rhianna for girls.
 Rhianna entered the list in 1998 and reached its highest rank of #606 in the U.S. in 2007, but is not in the Top 1000 at the moment.
 (2014 Birth Statistics)